NSWC Panama City Test Directors named Testers in the Spotlight

-Darryl Ogden (left) and Randy Hetzel (right) were recently selected as Naval Sea Systems Command (NAVSEA) Testers in the Spotlight.
+Randy Hetzel and Darryl Ogden, test directors at Naval Surface Warfare Center Panama City Division (NSWC PCD), were recently named as Naval Sea Systems Command (NAVSEA) Testers in the Spotlight.

+Both Hetzel and Ogden were humbled and proud to learn of their nomination and selection for the award.

+“Being recognized as a NAVSEA Tester in the Spotlight is a testimony to the fact that we are all, no matter our role, capable of receiving a notable award,” said Hetzel.
+“I am very appreciative of the award.
+The internal command recognition and nomination is the most gratifying part.”

 |Date Taken: